 - B.A. in psychology, Edward Waters College

-Dr. Dwayne Ray Cormier’s research is focused on bridging the sociocultural gap between educational practitioners and students who are minoritized, marginalized, and othered within PreK-20 teaching and learning context.
-He has developed the Cultural Proficiency Continuum Dialogic Protocol, which is a pedagogical tool designed to examine and classify individuals or groups' cultural competency regarding the experiences that take place in majority-minority schools and classrooms.
-He is also interested and experienced in developing equity-minded summer bridge programs aimed to develop and prepare underrepresented minority (URM) Science, Technology, Engineering, and Mathematics (STEM) students' academic and social skills to persist and transition through their higher education.
+Dr. Dwayne Ray Cormier’s research is focused on bridging the sociocultural gap between the social and cultural systems found within schools and students who are minoritized, marginalized, and otherized within schools and broader society.
+He has developed the Cultural Proficiency Continuum Dialogic Protocol, a pedagogical tool designed to examine and classify individuals or groups’ cultural competency and critical consciousness regarding the experiences in majority-minority students and families.
+He is also interested and experienced in developing equity-minded summer bridge programs aimed to develop and prepare underrepresented minority (URM) Science, Technology, Engineering, and Mathematics (STEM) students’ academic and social skills to persist and transition through their higher education.